NisreenAmir/Excel-Data-Analysis/README.md

   6. Explore patterns (such as best-selling seasons or months).

 **3.Data Analysis:**
-  °Calculate total sales and profits for each year.
+  1. Calculate total sales and profits for each year.
-  °Compare sales across categories (bikes, accessories, clothing).
+  2. Compare sales across categories (bikes, accessories, clothing).
-  °Analysis of the most in-demand products.
+  3. Analysis of the most in-demand products.
-  °Analysis of the most in-demand geographic areas.
+  4. Analysis of the most in-demand geographic areas.
-  °Calculate the profits for each category.
+  5. Calculate the profits for each category.
+  6.
 **4.Data Visualization:**
-  °Calculate total sales and profits for each year.
+  1. Calculate total sales and profits for each year.
-  °Compare sales across categories (bikes, accessories, clothing).
+  2. Compare sales across categories (bikes, accessories, clothing).
-  °Analysis of the most in-demand products.
+  3. Analysis of the most in-demand products.
-  °Analysis of the most in-demand geographic areas.
+  4. Analysis of the most in-demand geographic areas.
-  °Calculate the profits for each category.
+  5. Calculate the profits for each category.

 **5.Insights:**
-  °Best-selling year.
+  1. Best-selling year.
-  °Best-selling product/category.
+  2. Best-selling product/category.
-  °Sales percentage by audience.
+  3. Sales percentage by audience.
-  °Least-demanding products.
+  4. Least-demanding products.
-  °Recommendations, such as increased interest in higher-profit products or investment in specific geographic areas.
+  5. Recommendations, such as increased interest in higher-profit products or investment in specific geographic areas.
+  6.
 **6.Tools used:**
-  °Microsoft Excel (Pivot Table / Charts / Dashboards)
+  1. Microsoft Excel (Pivot Table / Charts / Dashboards)

 ## Conclusion